alnoki/AAAAAA/doc/dev-guide/concepts/documentation.rst

      listed after ``:header:``

 #. :ref:`Link <references-links>` capitalization should be natural with regard
-   to the rest of the sentence
+   to the rest of the sentence, unless the thing you are describing has special capitalization

    * :ref:`Links <references-links>` are here
    * Here are some :ref:`links <references-links>`
+   * The :doc:`NumPy package <numpy:about>` thinks it is special
+   * :doc:`pytest <pytest:index>` does too

 #.
 There should be regular text between two different
    :ref:`links <references-links>` so that the